jaeyk/comp_thinking_social_science/02_Unix-Git/05_git.md

 These features show how Git works as a collaboration tool.

-If you have not already done, let's clone PS239T directory on your clocal machine.
+If you have not already done, let's clone PS239T directory on your local machine.

 ```{shell}
 $ git clone https://github.com/jaeyk/PS239T # clone